barryclark/jekyll-now/_posts/why-acn.md

 ---
 layout: post
-title: The Why of Arlo's Commit NOtation
+title: The Why of Arlo's Commit Notation
 ---

 Arlo's Commit Notation (ACN) is a way to tag each commit with a compact code that indicates two things: the intent of this change, e.g. bugfix or refactoring, and the level of risk of this change.
 Read the full description here: https://github.com/RefactoringCombos/ArlosCommitNotation.
 Arlo's Commit Notation is a tool which can be wielded to solve certain problems, but at the outset it can be really head to see those problems and how ACN addresses them.
 The risk attestation part is especially difficult to understand if you haven't already experienced these different risk levels.
 Let's see what happens if I try to describe it all in great detail in article format…